 When you go to Sitegrounds website you’ll want to first choose the plan for the wordpress.org platform, then the plan based on the amount of traffic you have (or plan to soon have) or on the number of websites you’ll be running.

-Here’s a step by step guide for how to get everything set up.
+Here’s a step by step guide for how to get everything set up in post form.

 You can always choose the plan with the smallest plan, and then upgrade when needed, to save yourself some money.
 That’s what I did, and the transition was super smooth!